How do you find true brand expertise?

 There’s risk when buying brand expertise

-You’re not asking for a proposal for a new piece of equipment.
+Looking for brand expertise is a far cry from asking for a proposal for a new piece of equipment.
 With equipment, specific features can be compared and bottom line prices evaluated.

 But with “soft” skills including creativity, strategic thinking and brand expertise, it’s not possible to tally and compare the same way.

 In the words of one agency management consultant,

 “There are two paths to mitigating this risk: one can be summarized as ‘do your homework’ and the other as ‘spread the risk.’
 Too many clients choose to spread the risk by sending ill-considered RFPs to multiple firms.
 The average RFP process incites a whole bunch of people to throw a whole bunch of hours at guessing at a problem in hopes that they’ll ultimately be the ones hired to solve the problem.”